linuelza99/eth-time-lock/README.md

 ```sh
 $ npm run dev
 ```
-Now go to logal host, import your account to metamask by entering your private key of your account in Ganache.
+Now go to local host, import your account to metamask by entering your private key of your account in Ganache.
 Now use the application!